-The Share the Harvest program in Missouri provides a way for deer hunters to donate venison to the needy.
+Missouri's Share the Harvest program helps deer hunters donate surplus venison to the needy.
 This program is administered by the Conservation Federation of Missouri and the Missouri Department of Conservation.
-During the 2011 deer seasons, 6,191 hunters donated 317,882 pounds of venison.
+In 2014, 3,961 hunters donated 212,343 pounds of venison.

-Donating is easy.
-Hunters who want to participate simply take their deer to an approved meat processor and let the processor know how much venison they wish to donate.
-The processor will package the meat, which will be picked up by the local sponsoring organization and taken to a participating charitable agency for distribution.
+Simply take your deer to an approved meat processor and let the processor know how much venison you wish to donate.
+The processor will package the meat, which will be picked up by local sponsoring organizations and taken to a charitable agency for distribution.

 Why Share the Harvest?